 Nearly 10% of adolescent athletes complain of patellofemoral pain (PFP)(1).
 When evaluating knee injuries in adults that present to the sports clinic, up to 25% involve the patellofemoral joint.
 This nagging injury likely starts during adolescents when young athletes begin to ramp up their training and increase the time spent in sport.
 As Chris Mallac...
 MORE

 Ulnar collateral ligament damage: an injury of the young

 Trevor Langford takes an in-depth look at ulnar collateral ligament (UCL) injury.
-As well as discussing the typical injury mechanisms, he also explores examination, assessment and treatment options for clinicians seeking a deeper understanding of this injury
+As well as discussing the typical injury mechanisms, he also explores examination, assessment and treatment options for clinicians seeking a deeper understanding of this injury.

-Patients who present with injury to the UCL are typically adolescents or young adults – most likely due to the activities they participate in during this age range and the predisposing forces to this structure that are encountered.
+Patients who present with an injury to the UCL are typically adolescents or young adults – most likely due to the activities they participate in during this age range and the predisposing forces to this structure that are encountered.
 Researchers from the University of Florida, USA studied the age and injury severity in 136 young athletes ranging in ages from 11-22 years(1).
-Of these patients,101 were baseball pitchers, 12 played softball, eight American football, five javelin and the rest played ultimate Frisbee, volleyball, gymnastics and mixed martial arts.
+Of these patients,101 were baseball pitchers, 12 played softball, eight American football, five javelin throwers, and the rest played ultimate Frisbee, volleyball, gymnastics and mixed martial arts.
 The mean age at the point of injury was 16.7 years.
-The authors found that the younger the patient, the more likely they were to be treated conservatively based on lower degree of injury (based on the data as illustrated in table 1).
+The authors found that the younger the patient, the more likely they were to be treated conservatively based on a lower degree of injury (based on the data as illustrated in table 1).

 Table 1: UCL injury and age